mattb/gameplayground/README.txt

 10. Try out AtlasAnimation with a single PVRTC source (using Muybridge's classic horse photos). http://github.com/mattb/gameplayground/tree/17e181ba00f8ad449acbc879dd414479e4962135 Assembled using RMagick and then converted to PVR format using texturetool (ruby code in composite_atlas_grid.rb)

+11. Add a new scene to play with bezier paths controlling sprites following finger touches, Flight Control style.
+First attempt uses a ringbuffer of the last ten touches and timestamps, and uses a regular timer tick to schedule BezierTo actions.
+Works but is a bit wobbly.